GoDaddy: Set up G Suite MX records

 Setup Wizard instructions1.
 Sign in to your GoDaddy account

-- In the Google Apps Setup Wizard, check the I have opened the control panel for my domain box.
+- In the G Suite Setup Wizard, check the I have opened the control panel for my domain box.

-- In the GoDaddy site, scroll down to the MX (mail exchanger) section.
+- In the GoDaddy site, click scroll down to the MX (mail exchanger) section.

-- In the Google Apps Setup Wizard, check the I have deleted existing MX records box.
+- In the G Suite Setup Wizard, check the I have deleted existing MX records box.

-To direct your email to your Google Apps account, you have to add new MX records to your domain.
+To direct your email to your G Suite account, you have to add new MX records to your domain.
 These are the records that you'll need to add:

 |MX Server Address||Priority|

-- In the Points to field, enter the first MX Server address from the table above (ASPMX.L.GOOGLE.COM).
+- In the Points to field, enter ASPMX.L.GOOGLE.COM.

 Note: The change may take up to several hours to update, so you may not receive new email messages in Gmail immediately.
 Until then, if you have been using another service for your email, you'll continue to receive messages at your old email provider.